-In this lesson, we are going to explore the various types of HTML tags, their purposes, and how to use them effectively in your web applications.
+In this lesson, we are going to explore the different HTML tags, their purposes, and how to use them effectively in your web applications.
 We will discuss some of the most commonly used HTML tags and their corresponding attributes.

 The paragraph tag